maxshlain/xlogs/README.md

 - ✅ **Privacy-friendly** - No data stored on external servers
 - ✅ **Permanent links** - URLs work as long as the application is hosted
 - ✅ **Cross-platform** - Works on any device with a web browser
+- ✅ **Compression support** - Larger files supported through deflate compression

 ### Limitations

 - URLs have practical length limits (typically ~2000 characters for compatibility)
-- Very large files may create unwieldy URLs
+- Very large files may still create unwieldy URLs even with compression
 - Content is visible in browser history and server logs (don't share sensitive data)
+- Compression requires modern browsers that support the Compression Streams API

 ## 🚀 Deployment